 Are you hungry now?
 We knew it!

 After going through some of the most popular recipes for Spanish tapas, we hope you learned how important the gastronomy in Spain is.
 Spaniards really enjoy el tapeo and we hope you will too!

 The tapas are not only the best way to experiment the Spanish cuisine but also the most economic.
 In some bars you don’t need to pay for tapas, they will serve it with a drink, as we appreciated during our visit to Granada a few years ago.

 If you are a cooking enthusiast, would you like to have your own Spanish tapas recipes cook book?
 You can find here a few of them!

 What’s more, learn when is a good time to order the best Spanish tapas and other dishes in Spain.
 Our guide can be of help there!

 - Have you ever tried any of these tapas?

 - Which one do you like the most?

-- Do you know about any other tapas from Spain?
+- Do you know about other Spanish tapas we didn’t mention?

 We can’t wait to read your answers in the comment section below!